This article describes how to synchronize custom fields in Jira.

 Handling custom field with options

-Below you can find some examples of handling custom field options.
+Find details and examples of handling you can find some examples of handling custom field options.

 Syncing cascading select fields

 This type of custom field has value of type cascading.
 The field value consists of two options: parent option and child option.

 Find more details on how to sync cascading select custom fields.

 How to set default values in a custom field

 In case the receiving side custom field does not have the relevant option you can set the default value.
 Below you can find examples of how to set a default value for different custom field types.